Mesterbob06/assignment6new/README.md

 The serializer visitor serializes the while loop, using the addIndentation() method to handle indentation of the code inside the loop.
-The executor visitor recursively visits the expression and statement in a while loop while the expression is greater than or equal to 0.
+The executor visitor recursively visits the expression and statement in a while loop, while the expression is greater than or equal to 0.

 # Extras
 We decided to do the optional assignment of adding the